skellis46/slipbox/two women dancing.md

 This technological filter I have already (and perhaps unjustly) put on these two young people dancing creates one problem that will help frame what is to follow.
 And that is before even a vague discussion about how technology is and can be defined.

 I am already dancing around Martin Heidegger; it is a soft-shoe shuffle.
-Others have danced with him in this publication ...(essentialist view of tech -- see Feenberg who describes lack of clarity as to whether we are discussing attitude towards technology or the design of technologies)
+Others have danced with him in this publication ...(essentialist view of tech -- see Feenberg who describes lack of clarity as to whether we are discussing attitude towards technology or the design of technologies): [[Feenberg - From Essentialism to Constructivism#^ef59e7]]

 They were indeed playing, and it likely clear that the technology and particularly the software was also playing them.  infinite game ... but with a brutal and less than benign heartbeat? [[Heidegger's standing reserve]].
 See p.31 of [jacobs-2021-from].
 They become standing reserve for TikTok.
 But I don't want to see it in this way.
 It's too easy, and requires so little effort from me as writer, and you as reader.
 This is the finite game we are all playing as digital technologies predicated on the attention economy play us.